Project Gutenberg

 Every time the grass tops, no more than a foot over our heads, sh-sh-sh-ed and whispered like, I scrooched my face into the dirt.

-Ugly?
+I was scared.
+So was the looie.
+And Plug Ugly?
 He was, too, but you couldn't pick out a smooth spot in his miscellaneous assortment of features to discover if he was pale.

-Beside that, Plug Ugly's mug was all mud--caked where he'd been chewin' wire.
+Beside that, Plug Ugly's mug was all mud-caked where he'd been chewin' wire.
 And he had a lot of blood dried in his beard from where he'd left a sizable chunk of one cauliflower ear hangin' on that last bunch of inch-long barbs.

 Whisper!
 Whisper!
 Whisper!